suffix-sort/isort/README.md

 only notable exception that the short option for `--ignore-case` is not `-f` but the more intuitive `-i`.

-If given an argument, `isort` will take it as a file path and spit out the default result.
+If given an argument, `ssort` will take it as a file path:

-	$ isort tests/test1.txt
+	$ ssort tests/test1.txt
 	a
 	aa
 	ba